The real estate industry is changing rapidly. Great real estate logos are becoming a crucial way for new agents to cut through the noise online.

-The gold might not pop very well on this page, but on a twilight shot of one the duo’s 8 figure mega mansions (Book matched marble walls, infinity pools, & Lambos included!) it works a charm.
+The gold might not pop very well on this page, but on a twilight shot of one the duo’s eight-figure megamansions (book-matched marble walls, infinity pools, and Lambos included), it works a charm.

-Even better, for me anyway, gold and LA go hand in hand.
-From Hollywood Regency design to 90’s Gangster rap album covers it just fits.
+Even better, for me anyway, gold and Los Angeles go hand in hand.
+From Hollywood Regency design to 1990s gangster rap album covers, it just fits.

 Seriously, check it out.
-You won’t regret it: https://thewilliamsestates.com/
+You won’t regret it.

 4. Aaron Kirman Partners